Everyone Wants What He Makes At The Always Busy Charmin Toilet Paper Factory

 At first it was disruptive.

 "We're social creatures," de los Rios says.
 "And we work closely together in a manufacturing environment.
-So having to stand six feet apart and raise your voice a little bit to be able to talk to someone in the same room is awkward."
+So having to stand 6 feet apart and raise your voice a little bit to be able to talk to someone in the same room is awkward."

 Over time, though, and as the scope of the pandemic became more apparent, employees adjusted.